How to Get A CyberGhost Lifetime Subscription in 2025

-Some spammy sites try to tell you that you can get a lifetime subscription to CyberGhost by buying their 5-year subscription plan and renewing it for free once the initial subscription is up.
-The problem is CyberGhost doesn’t offer a lifetime subscription, it doesn’t even offer a 5-year subscription.
+Some spammy sites try to tell you that you can get a lifetime subscription to CyberGhost by buying its 5-year option and renewing it for free.
+The problem is that CyberGhost doesn’t offer a lifetime subscription, and it doesn’t even offer a 5-year deal.

-Don’t worry, you can still get a safe, long-term subscription to CyberGhost that comes with a 45-day money-back guarantee; something most lifetime VPNs don’t offer.
+Don’t worry — you can still get a safe, long-term CyberGhost purchase that comes with a 45-day money-back guarantee; something most lifetime VPNs don’t offer.
 Read on to find out why CyberGhost doesn’t offer a lifetime subscription and why that’s a good thing.

 What Is A Lifetime Subscription, Why Do VPNs Offer Them?